csuhta/inquisition-perks/readme.txt

 Rating: Good

-This gives you 4 more stock in the Healing Potion slot only (the automatic-use one).
+This gives you 4 more stock in the Healing Potion slot (the automatic one).
 This isn't required for normal difficulty, but I consider it essential for anything harder.

 ------------------------------------------------------------------------------+
-MAGE SCHEMATICS
+MAGE SCHEMATICS (FORCES)
 Requires: 4 points in Forces
 ------------------------------------------------------------------------------+